raphnet/swpxlt/README.md

  - flicinfo : Display information about a FLI/FLC file, such as frame size, frame count, speed...
  - flic2png : Convert a FLI/FLC file to a series of PNG files
  - flicmerge : Take FLI/FLC, Animated GIF or PNG files as input and merge them into a single FLC file
+ - flicfilter : Read a FLI/FLC or Animated GIF, apply some transformations, then output a new FLC file
  - flicplay : FLI/FLC playback tool using SDL

 ### swpxlt